x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 ### AddMembersToGroups.ps1

-This script will read the permissions of the public folders being migrated and then add members and owners to Microsoft 365 Groups as follows:
+This script will read the permissions of the public folders being migrated and then add members and owners to Microsoft 365 groups as follows:

 - Users with the following permission roles will be added as members to a group in Microsoft 365 or Office 365. **Permission roles**: Owner, PublishingEditor, Editor, PublishingAuthor, Author